Sensing Tomorrow: Innovative Sustainability through Orientation-Driven Robotics - Martijn van der Linden (Movella)

 In this case you will be presented with an idea for an outdoor robot application.
 As a robotics engineer, for the duration of the case, our challenge will be to set up a system concept for this idea, taking into account various facets of the concept.
 Which group will have the most promising concept?

-Talk - Edwin Dertien
+The Robot Theatre Lab - Edwin Dertien

 Lab tours

 During the Robotics Day, you'll have the chance to visit our robotics labs and see ongoing projects up close.
 From autonomous drones and advanced surgical systems to agricultural robots and AI technologies, the tours offer a look at a wide range of innovations.
 You'll meet researchers, see live demonstrations, and learn more about how these technologies are developed and tested.
 It's a great opportunity to connect with the teams behind the work and get a real sense of where robotics is heading.
+Below you can see a detailed description of all the available lab tours: